-While insisting that research findings must be publishable, the University recognizes the legitimate proprietary interests of private sponsors.
+While insisting that project findings must be publishable, the University recognizes the legitimate proprietary interests of private sponsors.
 Where appropriate, publication will be delayed for a specified period in order to protect patent rights.
 The University also will provide the sponsor with advance copies of intended publications and provide an opportunity for comment with respect to patent matters and for the identification of any inadvertent disclosure of proprietary data.
-However, title to and the right to determine disposition of any material first produced or composed in the performance of sponsored research shall remain with the University.
+However, title to and the right to determine disposition of any material first produced or composed in the performance of sponsored projects shall remain with the University.
 The sponsor shall receive a royalty-free, non-exclusive license to reproduce, translate, and use copyrighted material for its own purposes.

-Although the University does not generate proprietary research results, there are situations in which meaningful research requires access to the sponsor's own proprietary data.
+Although the University does not generate proprietary project results, there are situations in which a project requires access to the sponsor's own proprietary data.
 In such cases, the contract(s) shall define the conditions under which such data shall be accepted and note that the University shall use reasonable efforts to protect such data, but shall not accept liability for inadvertent disclosure.
 Such data must be clearly designated as proprietary when they are transmitted to the University.
 The University retains the right to refuse to accept any such data that it does not consider essential to the research or that it believes to be improperly designated.

-Patents, copyrights, or other proprietary rights deriving from sponsored research must be shared by the University in accordance with arrangements set forth in the research contract and pursuant to the terms of the University's Policy Governing Research Involving Patents and Copyrights.
+Patents, copyrights, or other proprietary rights deriving from sponsored projects must be shared by the University in accordance with arrangements set forth in the contract and pursuant to the terms of the University's Policy Governing Research Involving Patents and Copyrights.
 The University's patent and copyright policy seeks to ensure that discoveries or inventions are used in ways that benefit the public while also providing adequate recognition and appropriate royalties to the responsible parties.